romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial4-en.md

 <div class="exercise-en" id="exlabel">

-With the help of [developer.mozilla.org](https://developer.mozilla.org/fr/docs/Web/HTML/Element/select), add the following `<input>` whose labels are :
+With the help of [developer.mozilla.org](https://developer.mozilla.org/fr/docs/Web/HTML/Element/select), add the following `<input>` whose labels are:

-1. Add a `<select>` labeled "Pays d'origine" with possible options `U.S.A` , `France`, `Allemagne`, `Chine` and `Viêt Nam` whose associated values must not depend on the language of the form (the `value` associated to `France` could be `fr` for instance).
+1. Add a `<select>` labeled "Pays d'origine" with possible options `U.S.A` , `France`, `Allemagne`, `Chine` and `Viêt Nam` whose associated values must not depend on the language of the form (the `value` associated with `France` could be `fr` for instance).
 The user can select only one option.
 Group the options by continent.